-To avoid breaking the law, Verizon must take proper steps to ensure that its processing of personal information on an international basis is safe and, hence, lawful.
-The purpose of this Policy, therefore, is to set out a framework to satisfy the standards contained in European data protection law and, as a result, provide an adequate level of protection for all personal information which is transferred from Exporting Entities to Importing Entities.
+The purpose of this Policy is to set out a framework to satisfy the standards contained in European data protection law and, as a result, provide an adequate level of protection for all personal information which is transferred from Exporting Entities to Importing Entities.

-This Policy is legally binding and applies to all Group Members and their employees where those Group Members process personal information both manually and by automatic means, and requires that Group Members who process personal information as a controller, or as a processor on behalf of a controller Group Member, comply with the Rules set out in Part III of this Policy (as applicable) together with the policies and procedures set out in the appendices in Part III of this Policy.
+This Policy is legally binding and applies to all Group Members and their employees where those Group Members process personal information both manually and by automatic means, and requires that Group Members who process personal information as a controller, or as a processor on behalf of a controller Group Member, comply with the Rules set out in Part II of this Policy (as applicable) together with the policies and procedures set out in the appendices in Part III of this Policy.